 Greater understanding of our brain’s functioning, abilities, and limitations allows us to constantly improve our teaching skills and the productivity of our Brainscape study sessions and working hours (and after-work hours, for that matter).

-Let's explore what we know about how students learn so that you can design your students (or yourself) the most effective study program:
+Let's explore what we know about how students learn so that you can design the most effective study program for your students (or yourself):

 Processing information takes resources.
 That means that the brain has to do work to understand.
 This is the reason you can't simply present more information to your students and expect there to be a corresponding linear increase in learning.